 A Floodplain Discipline Report must be completed whenever a proposed project intersects with, or is located in, a jurisdictional floodplain, particularly when the placement of new fill, structures, in-water structures (such as barbs or weirs), bridges, channel modifications or re-locations are involved.
-Further instructions pertaining to Floodplain Discipline Reports can be found on the WSDOT Floodplain Guidance web page.

 The WSDOT Floodplain Discipline Report Checklist ensures that floodplain issues are considered in projects.
-The discipline report should provide the information required for an EIS, EA, or DCE, and for floodplain permits.
+The discipline report should provide the information required for an EIS, EA, or DCE, and for floodplain development permits.
 The extent of analysis should be proportionate to the level of impact without over analyzing or providing unnecessary information.
 The checklist includes these sections: